 When workers are looking for a boost of inspiration and connection, they can turn to

 #the-why to read and discuss customer stories.
 In particular, Brockbank described how a mother contacted Chatbooks after she lost her little boy to cancer.
 She thanked the company for helping her capture her son’s life with memorable keepsakes.
 The Chatbooks team shared her story in

 #the-why to remind employees how the work they do every day makes a difference.

 “We want people to choose the type of jobs they want, whether or not they’re here in Utah, working full time, part time or jumping on a project while their kid is napping,” Hofstetter explains, “and Slack helps with that.”
-That kind of flexibility aligns with Chatbooks’ mission to serve busy families.
+That kind of flexibility aligns with Chatbooks’ mission to serve working parents and busy families.

 No matter your job title or department, Slack can help your team work together and get things done.Get started